Tips for Riding the Gatlinburg Trolley During Your Vacation

 Where are the Gatlinburg trolley routes?

 There are a few different trolley routes.
-We have listed the names of the routes, but the images will be much more helpful to decide which route you need to take.
+We have listed the colors and names of the routes, but the image will be much more helpful to decide which route you need to take.

 When can you ride the Gatlinburg trolley?

 The Gatlinburg trolley is in operation 365 days per year.
 These are the specific times you can catch a ride throughout the year: